 What I saw was a cloudbank that stretched from the east to just before the mountains.
 There, it stopped in a very nearly straight line that reached north and south as far as I could see.
 To the west of it was absolutely clear blue sky.

-I emailed a couple of local TV stations and left messages for meteorologists about this, and even contact atmospheric research groups, but and never heard back.
+I emailed a couple of local TV stations and left messages for meteorologists about this, and even contacted atmospheric research groups, but never heard back.
 I had a suspicion at the time about what I was seeing, but it took a while to confirm.
-And the name for it came even later… but I've seen it many many times since, including just the other day when I was out and about.
+And the name for it came even later … but I've seen it many many times since, including just the other day when I was out and about.
 My phone camera has a pretty good panorama setting on it, so I can now finally share this weird thing:

 And that's where the name for this phenomenon comes in.
 Initially, I couldn't find what it was called despite many attempts, but then in an unrelated search on powerful Colorado winds I got my answer.
 These winds are called "Chinooks," and I was looking up something on how they form, and then right there on the Wikipedia page a subsection caught my eye: the Chinook Arch.
 That's it!
 And I love the irony: The arch is unrelated to the Chinook wind, so my finding the term was a complete accident.

 So what causes this weird thing?
 You need wind moving moist air toward the mountains from the west.
 When the air hits the westward slope it rises, flowing up the mountain — this is called orographic lift.
 As it rises it cools, and when it gets high enough the moisture it carries condenses into a cloud.
+This sometimes happens once the air has cleared past the mountain, in which case it's called a lee wave cloud*.
 If the wind is steady and stretches far enough north and south, you get cloud formation along that long, long line.
 When you see that blue sky beyond you're actually looking through that same moist air, but it hasn't risen high enough yet that far west to form water droplets, so it's transparent, and you see clear sky.

 I saw one of these a few years back and took video that shows all this and trust me, you want to spend a minute watching this all the way through to the sunset, because holy wow.